Parameter-Efficient Fine-Tuning of DINOv2 for Large-Scale Font Classification: Results

 We compute a full confusion matrix across all classes to analyze per-class performance and systematic misclassification patterns.
 Figure~\ref{fig:confusion_matrix} shows the row-normalized confusion matrix with font families grouped together.
 Key observations include:

-\begin{itemize}[leftmargin=*] \item \textbf{Weight variant confusion.} The most common errors occur between adjacent weight variants of the same font family (e.g., weight 400 vs.\ 500).
+\begin{itemize}[leftmargin=*] \item \textbf{Weight variant confusion.} The most frequent individual error pairs remain within-family weight confusions (e.g., weight 400 vs.\ 500), though at 99\% accuracy the error distribution also includes cross-family pairs with similar visual characteristics.
 This is expected, as the visual difference between adjacent weights can be as small as a few pixels of stroke width at the $224 \times 224$ resolution.

 \item \textbf{Cross-family accuracy.} Classification between distinct font families (e.g., a serif vs.\ sans-serif) is near-perfect, indicating the model captures high-level typographic structure effectively.